27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 what to see in Milan / where to go in Milan / Milan sights

-San Siro Stadium is one of the largest stadiums in Europe, home to both AC Milan and Inter Milan, which can seat 80,000 people.
+San Siro Stadium is one of the largest stadiums in Europe, home to both AC Milan and Inter Milan.
+It can accommodate up to 80,000 people.
 Experiencing a football match in Milan is an unforgettable experience.

 Church of San Bernardino alle Ossa